willcrichton/lecture-intelligence/README.md

 FLASK_APP=server flask run
 ```

+Keep the server running in a terminal tab while proceeding to the next steps.

 ### Scraping Canvas data

+For this step, you will need to use Google Chrome.

 1. Go to `chrome://extensions` and enable "Developer mode" (top-right).
 2. Click "Load unpacked" and select the "panopto-scraper" directory.